Socialist Workers Party (UK)

-The Socialist Workers Party (SWP) is a far-left political party in the United Kingdom.
-Founded as the Socialist Review Group by supporters of Tony Cliff in 1950, it became the International Socialists in 1962 and the SWP in 1977.
+History

+Socialist Review Group

+The origins of the SWP lie in the formation of the Socialist Review Group (SRG) which held its founding conference in 1950.
 The group, initially of only eight members, was formed around Tony Cliff's analysis of Russia as a bureaucratic state capitalist regime and were expelled from the Revolutionary Communist Party.
 Three documents formed the theoretical basis of the group, namely The Nature of Stalinist Russia, The Class Nature of the People's Democracies and Marxism and the Theory of Bureaucratic Collectivism.

 The tiny size of the group meant that they adopted entryism as a means of working in the Labour Party in order to reach an audience and recruit.
-Of particular importance was the Labour League of Youth; from the 33 members at the first recorded meeting, 19 were in the LLY.
+Of particular importance was the Labour League of Youth (LLY); from the 33 members at the first recorded meeting, 19 were in the LLY.

 Through campaigning within the Campaign for Nuclear Disarmament and the Young Socialists, a new Labour Party youth movement, the Socialist Review Group was able to recruit among a new generation of activists and by 1964 had a membership of 200.
 In 1959, the first edition of Cliff's book on Rosa Luxemburg was published.
 In this, Cliff asserts: Rosa Luxemburg's conception of the structure of the revolutionary organisation – that they should be built from below up, on a consistently democratic basis – fits the needs of the workers' movement in the advanced countries much more closely than Lenin's conception of 1902−4, which was copied and given an added bureaucratic twist by Stalinists the world over.
-Cliff wrote in 1960 that Leon Trotsky's insight in 1904 about Vladimir Lenin's substitutionism was a strong warning of the serious flaws "inherent in Lenin’s conception of party organisation" sustained by events since 1917.
+Cliff wrote in 1960 that Leon Trotsky's insight in 1904 about Vladimir Lenin's substitutionism was a strong warning of the serious flaws "inherent in Lenin's conception of party organisation" sustained by events since 1917.

 International Socialist period

 The paper Industrial Worker was created in 1961 and was quickly renamed Labour Worker before evolving into Socialist Worker.
 Socialist Review was reduced in size and then scrapped.
 The Socialist Review Group became the International Socialism Group (IS) at the end of 1962.

 With the Labour Party in power and many Labour members becoming disillusioned, IS started doing more work that was external to the Labour Party and ceased to practise entryism as a tactic around 1965.
 After 1967, few IS members were active in that party.
-In 1965, an article in Labour Worker said: "Obviously Marxists should take those positions which give access to the direct workers’ organisations.
+In 1965, an article in Labour Worker said: "Obviously Marxists should take those positions which give access to the direct workers' organisations.
 But in the wards and GMCs the practice of buying the right to discuss politics by over-fulfilling the canvassing norms, should cease or be reduced to the minimum".

 It marked a turn to more of a focus on work in the trade unions, and a key part of this process was the pamphlet published in 1966: Incomes policy, legislation and shop stewards, which opposed the Labour Party's incomes policy and discussed how it could be fought.